tsherif/simple-live-server/README.md

 Zen Server
 ===========

-A mininal HTTP server with live reload capabilities, geared towards creative coding and rapid prototyping.
+A mininal HTTP server with live reload capabilities.

 This project started as a stripped-down fork of [live-server](https://github.com/tapio/live-server) by Tapio Vierros.
 Modifications include:
 - Support for polling-based file watching (which allows for usage in WSL and networked folders)